Title: What Psychos Do

 Notes: I've been writing Krieg since he came out with the intent to feature him in a chapter of Passing Strange, but decided against it.
 Since Gearbox released a short video called Krieg: A Meat Bicycle Built For Two (check it out on YouTube to get what all I'm writing about), I fell in love with the ship and decided I should scrap what I had and re-write him and Maya with their own exclusive little story.
 The narrative style is a little different because I've decided to write Krieg in two ways: one as his inner voice in a first person perspective, and the psycho side of him in third person.
 The reason why is because I wanted to make sane!Krieg stand out as his own character and follow the narrative style of the video mentioned above with his own thoughts and how he views the world outside of just being a little voice in a psycho's head.
-I hope it isn't too jarring and reads as well as I think it does.
+I hope it isn't too jarring and reads as well as I hope it does.
 Love it, flame it – I don't mind.
 Enjoy.

-They clink in my pockets and roll off my bare chest as my eye peel open slowly, pupil constricting painfully against a shaft of late afternoon light slicing across my face.
+They clink in my pockets and roll off my bare chest as my eye peels open slowly, pupil constricting painfully against a shaft of late afternoon light slicing across my face.
 Salt falls off me in waves and I was buried underneath like a sleeping dad on a beach waking up to find his children had played a joke on him with buckets of sand and seashells for modesty.
 I was cured meat.
 I had become beef jerky.
 Somehow, this doesn't shock me as much as I thought it would.

 Somewhere in the back of my mind, he sleeps, but never for long.
 There are small moments, when the world is at peace and everything is still and yielding, I'm in control.
 The thought would be comforting but it's the farthest thing from the truth.
 Control hurts and every little resentful ache from the day before cuts through me like a thousand phantom pains.
 Every bullet that shattered his shield has given me more bruised ribs than I care to count and it's the worst kind of hangover to wake up to.

 Slowly, I stand up from the makeshift blanket he seasoned himself to take in my surroundings.
 Light pours through the open windows of what looks to be a diner judging by the dusty and cracked leather booths.
 That explains the stupid amount of salt still itching the back of my pants right now.
-Random trash and splintered remains of tables are all that's left and yet it's still easy to see that it might have been a nice place once.
+Random trash and splintered remains of tables are all that's left, and yet it's still easy to see that it might have been a nice place once.
 The dark wood floors clean and swept.
 The mirror behind the bar reflecting the light into the room with a warm glow while customers ate their meals.
 Maybe the breakfast special was a stack of pancakes with a bacon and eggs smile.
 Seems like everything on this planet turns to ruins in time.